mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 So, according to Shen Hsiu, I think he stands always in the dualistic world, looking at himself and [trying] to reach the buddha-nature.
 From this point, “the body is a Bodhi tree”: we are buddha-nature, but we are not buddha-nature, so we have to realize, we have to see into our own nature.

-So “the body is a Bodhi tree, the mind like a bright mirror stand”: this is exactly the same as the teaching of nirvana.
+“The body is a Bodhi tree, the mind like a bright mirror stand”: this is exactly the same as the teaching of nirvana.
 So, we are Buddha.
 “Time and again brush it clean”: but we are living in the human world, so it’s easy for us to get “dusty.”
 That’s why we have to always brush it clean: “and let no dust alight.”
 So, constantly practice.

 This is one aspect of the practice: seeking for the truth, constantly, from the beginning to end.
 Even [if] you attain enlightenment, even [if] you become buddha, constantly we have to seek.